 obtaining S3 credentials.
 Instead, you can create your own policy

 docassemble-example-com in the above text with the name of

 your S3 bucket.

-Once the storage account is created, go into it and click “+
+Once the storage account is created, go into your “Blobs” service in

-click “Access keys.”
-The “Storage account name” corresponds with the
+the storage account, click “Access keys.”
+The “Storage account name”

 To run docassemble in a single-server arrangement in such a way that the configuration, the Playground files, the uploaded files, and other data persist after the Docker container is removed or updated, run the image as follows: